clearwater-trust/beautiful-jekyll/_posts/2015-02-26-blockchain-is-accountability.md

 published: true
 date: '2017-11-07'
 ---
 A cool, new feature of the network!
-Trusless, distrubuted, and decentralized power to the people.
+Trustless, distrubuted, and decentralized power to the people.

 ![clearwater-trust blockchain]({{site.baseurl}}/img/blockchain-people.jpg)